 - POG juice ( the most amazing stuff ever)

 Read our full review of Wild Africa Trek.

 A Disney Dessert Party

-We previously tried out the Happily Ever After Dessert Party at Magic Kingdom, now accompanying the Enchantment Fireworks Show, because we absolutely needed to get pictures of the fireworks show.
+We previously tried out the Happily Ever After Dessert Party at Magic Kingdom, for the Happily Ever After Fireworks Show because we absolutely needed to get pictures!
 Dessert Parties are great Disney Family Experiences.
 As a perk for being an attendee at the Happily Ever After Dessert party guests get a roped-off piece of the hub grass from which to view the show.
 So important if you’re not up to saving a spot 2 hours ahead of time in front of the castle.
 This event comes complete with sparkling cider, cheese, and crackers (which you could totally justify as dinner) and a slew of pastries, cupcakes, cookies, and ice cream to top off your evening dessert fare.

 We loved this as an extra special upgrade for families because when do you really let the kids have dessert?
 Or let yourself have dessert for that matter?
 It’s not a staple in any of our family households so this really put the vacation over the top for us.
 We did think that the offerings were so vast that at one point you just get full, and your sweet tooth has been satisfied.
 So while we wouldn’t suggest that you stop eating real food for the day, this is an “all you care to enjoy” event.

 With the success of this dessert party, they’ve been popping up for other events in all of the parks.
 You could check out the Star Wars Galactic Nights dessert party over at Hollywood Studios, or the Frozen Ever After dessert party at Epcot.

 Mickey’s Not So Scary Halloween Party